Online Electric Guitar lessons

 Major vs. Minor Chords (Music Theory)

-Rhandy taught 13 days ago
+Rhandy taught about 1 month ago

 The Student received an introduction to classical guitar techniques, focusing on right-hand and left-hand positioning, and stroke techniques.
 The Tutor introduced tablature and explained its relationship to standard notation.
 The Tutor also provided an overview of the CAGED system, and assigned practice exercises for the right hand.